& General Information

 Our Musician - Mick at the Yorkshire Air Museum

-With kind support and donations from our dancers, volunteers and friends we have together so far raised £4562.00 for following charities:
+With kind support and donations from our dancers, volunteers and friends we have together so far raised £5356.00 for the following charities:

 Breast, Pancreatic and Prostrate Cancers,